 Coming off a season in 1981 where Walker put up 1,891 rushing yards, 20 total touchdowns and LOST the Heisman race to USC running back Marcus Allen, the Wrightsville, Georgia product entered the 1982 season as the clear favorite to win the trophy as a junior.

-Despite suffering a broken thumb during a practice in August, Walker still managed to play in every game for the Georgia Bulldogs as they rolled everybody on their way to an undefeated regular season, their third-straight SEC title, and a chance to play Penn State in the Sugar Bowl for the national championship, but the Dawgs would lose that game, 27-23.
+Despite suffering a broken thumb during a practice in August, Walker still managed to play in every game for the Georgia Bulldogs as they rolled everybody on their way to an undefeated regular season, their third-straight SEC title, and a chance to play Penn State in the Sugar Bowl for the national championship.
+The Dawgs would lose that game, 27-23.

 In the process, Walker showcased why he was the best player in college football racking up 1,752 rushing yards and 17 total touchdowns on his way to finally winning the Heisman Trophy after finishing top-3 in the Heisman voting all three seasons he was at Georgia — Walker is still the only player in college football history to accomplish that feat.